Interview with Paralympian Simon Laurens

 They are in my house.

 They are in your house.
-Are they top floor?
-I know you’ve got… Are they third floor, second floor, ground floor?
+Are they on top floor?
+I know you’ve got… Are they on the third floor, second floor, ground floor?

 Ground floor.
 Well, we’ve got a basement as well, but they’re on the ground floor.
 They’re on the ground floor.